saihiel/DataScienceJobsAnalysis/README.md

   * Conclusions drawn from analysis

 ## Web Scrapping LinkedIn Jobs
 Unfortunately, LinkedIn does not make scrapping their website a trivial task.
 They update their website layout often and common web-scrappers found online wont cut it, or will likely get your account blocked.
-So I decided to use a scrapper I found online as a starting point and rebuild my own web-scrapper using selenium.
+So I decided to use a scrapper I found online as a starting point ([reference:](https://github.com/nicolomantini/Linkedin-Job-Scraper)) and rebuilt it into my own web-scrapper with selenium.
 I included a few tricks such as random mouse movements and delays between scrapes to make our web-scrapping bot seem more human-like.
 Once, I had built the scrapper built I decided to look for the most relevant job postings related to 'Data Science' and 'Data Analysis'.
 However, with these broad search terms postings related to 'Data Engineering', 'Data Modeling' and 'Financial Analysis' were also included in the scrape.
 The raw scrapped data can be seen in the 'output_new.csv' file.

 ## Exploratory Analysis